Kam–Sui languages

 The Kam–Sui languages (侗水語支 (Dòng-Shǔi)) are a branch of the Kra–Dai languages spoken by the Kam–Sui peoples.
 They are spoken mainly in eastern Guizhou, western Hunan, and northern Guangxi in southern China.
 Small pockets of Kam–Sui speakers are also found in northern Vietnam and Laos.

 Classification

 The Kam–Sui branch includes about a dozen languages.
 Solnit (1988) considers Lakkia and Biao languages to be sister branches of Kam–Sui, rather than part of Kam–Sui itself.

 The best known Kam–Sui languages are Dong (Kam), with over a million speakers, Mulam, Maonan, and Sui.
 Other Kam–Sui languages include Ai-Cham, Mak, and Tʻen, and Chadong, which is the most recently discovered Kam–Sui language.
 Yang (2000) considers Ai-Cham and Mak to be dialects of a single language.

+Thurgood (1988)

 Graham Thurgood (1988) presents the following tentative classification for the Kam–Sui branch.
 Chadong, a language that has been described only recently by Chinese linguist Jinfang Li, is also included below.
 It is most closely related to Maonan.
 Cao Miao and Naxi Yao, which are closely related to Southern Dong, have also been added from Shi (2015).

+Norquest (2021)

+Peter Norquest (2021:234) presents another classification for the Kam–Sui branch.